ejbest/k8lb-example/README.md

 Each Nginx instance operates its own container building on the alpine:3.10 image from the public docker repository.
 Each Nginx instance presents an IP address of the instance presenting.
 Also, a static IP address list can be found and updated each time there is a scale up or down.
 The command below can do that is in the instructions below.

-As stated in the docuemnt there is freedom and should feel encouraged "to add any other bits and pieces you'd like to make it fancier or otherwise more fun".
-As a result built out this with Terraform to build Elastic Kubernetes Service (EKS) on Amazon AWS.
+In an effort to differentiate my approach and showcase how I become a valuable member of the team, the model is built using this project with Terraform to build Elastic Kubernetes Service (EKS) on Amazon AWS.
+The assignment encourages this type of customization so I hoped to impress some of my experience on you.

 #### Commnands to run and test

 **Base Requirements**
  <br>
--  Linux or Mac workstation or Linux server
+-  Mac workstation or Linux workstation/server to commandline control the testing exercise.
 -  AWS Command Line and Account and authenticated<br>
     https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html<br>
 -  Terraform v0.14.3<br>